michaelyeg/angular-timer/README.md

 # Angular Timer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.5.
-It is created by Angular 4, but have been upgraded to Angular 5 with [Angular Material](https://v5.material.angular.io/) installed.
+It was created by Angular 4, but have been upgraded to Angular 5 with [Angular Material](https://v5.material.angular.io/) installed.
 It showcase an interactive clock with 25 mins count down.

 View [live demo](https://michaelyeg.github.io/angular-timer/) hosted on GitHub Page.